EliriaT/school-api/README.md

 ```
 {
-    "id":1,
-    "course_id":12,
-    "mark_date":"2022-10-26T00:00:00Z",
-    "is_absent":true,
-    "mark":0,
-    "student_id":7
+    "status": "201"
 }
 ```
 </details>

 ## Deployment and Scaling:
 Microservices can be deployed using Docker container.
-When it comes to containers orchestration, load balancing, Kubernetes cluster will be used for this.